not-things-modular/not-things-vcv/doc/TIMESEQ.md

 * Internal trigger generation
 * Start, stop or restart script sections based on input and internal triggers

-Full details on the scripting language can be found in the [TimeSeq JSON script](TIMESEQ-JSON.md) documentation.
+Full details on the scripting language can be found in the [TimeSeq JSON script](TIMESEQ-SCRIPT.md) documentation, with the [TimeSeq JSON Script Format](TIMESEQ-SCRIPT-FORMAT.md) providing the detailed script syntax.
 For details on the module's UI and how it reflects script state, see the [TimeSeq UI](TIMESEQ-UI.md) page.